A list of characters appearing in Tantei Opera Milky Holmes. Work in progress.

 - The Leader: Of Milky Holmes.

-- Running Gag: She gets whacked by Kokoro every time she addresses her as "Kokoro-chan".
+- Running Gag: She gets whacked by Kokoro with a golden mask every time she addresses her as "Kokoro-chan".

 - Telekinesis: Her toys.